 You may use the Jewish Publication Society’s text of the book here, or whatever translation you prefer.

-Rabbis Andrew Kaplan Mandel and Nicole Auerbach dive into the week's readings, reflecting on their modern relevance and posing questions for discussion.
+Listen to our weekly Zoom recordings to support your reading.
+Rabbis Andrew Kaplan Mandel and Nicole Auerbach will dive into the week's readings, reflecting on their modern relevance and posing questions for discussion.

 Why do bad things happen to good people?
 The Book of Job has long been the source text for people grappling with this existential question.